Cyrodwd/aesthetic-echo/README.md

 # Contributions
 Feel free to modify, add and/or fix features, your contribution would be greatly appreciated.
 Just DO NOT add malicious lines of code.

+# LICENSE
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.